Briefing: US birthright citizenship ruling and surrogacy – what do UK parents need to know?

 Almost all British parents who have had children born through surrogacy in the US historically have used their child’s US passport to travel home initially, and then sought a UK passport after the grant of their UK parental order.

-Will US passports definitely stop being issued to surrogacy babies?
+Could US passports stop being issued to surrogacy babies?

 Can I get a UK passport for my surrogate baby instead if I need one?